mlatcl/tig/backlog/features/2025-10-19_fisher-information-snippet.md

 Forward pointer requirement identified:
 - Exponential families snippet includes: "As we'll see in the next section, the Fisher information matrix also defines the geometry of the information space."
 - This snippet must fulfill that promise by developing the geometric interpretation.

+**Snippet completed:**
+- New file created: `~/lawrennd/snippets/_information-game/includes/fisher-information-geometry.md`
+- Removed existing `fisher-information-matrix.md` (focused on rcFIM which is a redundant perspective now)
+- All acceptance criteria met:
+  - Fulfills forward pointer from exponential families
+  - Develops statistical manifold and Riemannian metric picture
+  - Explains information distance and geodesics
+  - Covers Cramér-Rao with geometric interpretation
+  - Examples: Gaussian and categorical with geometric insights
+  - Three roles in TIG framework: dynamic metric, geometric constraint, emergence indicator
+- ~190 lines with comprehensive slides/notes sections
+- Ready for integration into Lecture 1

+Status updated to Completed.